Yehangraii/wordle_analyst_ideas_Practice/README_REMOTE_1014.md

 The game consists of a list of words, any of which could be the starting point, and any of which could be the ending point.
 Multiple pathways connect through the middle because of the potential for a number of words to satisfy the conditions imposed by the response to any given guess.

-i

-ed

- WHY DO PEOPLE LIKE WORDLE IT ISN'T THAT GOOD TBH -SPENCER MARSHALL Right now, I'm trying to implement a function that returns
+Right now, I'm trying to implement a function that returns
 1. The position of letters that are in the right place
 2. The position of letters that are in the target word, but in the wrong place